tranquilit/WAPT-Documentation/source/wapt-changelog.rst

     * To debug waptservice, launch in cmd as admin: *runwaptservice.bat*;

-    * To debug waptserver, launch in cmd : *runwaptserver.bat*
-      or under linux: *runwaptserver.sh*;
+    * To debug waptserver, launch in cmd: *runwaptserver.bat* or under linux: *runwaptserver.sh*;

     * To launch :program:`PyScripter` without the need for local